 Now let’s get to the keto dessert recipes!

-Keto Dessert Recipe #1: Keto Chocolate Heaven
+Keto Dessert Recipes (#1): Keto Chocolate Dessert

 1g net carbs per piece — Once you try this ridiculously good keto chocolate dessert, you’ll see why I had no choice but to call it “Keto Chocolate Heaven.”
 Each piece is oh-so-decadent and will satisfy all your chocolate cravings!
+This is hugely popular choice from our Keto Chocolate Recipes.

-Keto Dessert Recipe #2: Keto Cinnamon Roll
+Craving Sweets on Keto (#2): Keto Cinnamon Roll

 2.6g net carbs per piece — No need for extra ingredients or steps… this simple recipe uses Fathead dough to make Keto Cinnamon Roll Flatbread that tastes just like cinnamon rolls!
 Can be served with icing or without.

 0.58g net carbs per serving — Eating fat on keto just got a lot easier with these to-die-for Keto Frosting Shots!
 They’re ideal for a snack or dessert and will be a HUGE hit at parties with ketoers and non-ketoers alike.
+If chocolate is your thing, try my Keto Chocolate Cream Cheese Frosting recipe instead.

 3.4g net carbs per mug cake — Keto pancake for one, please!
 This easy Keto Pancake Mug Cake is SO good that it will make getting out of bed every morning a total breeze.

-0.37g net carbs per fat bomb — These Chocolate Peppermint Fat Bombs will remind you of the yummy, minty, chocolatey flavor of Andes Mints!
+0.37g net carbs per fat bomb — These Chocolate Peppermint Fat Bombs will remind you of the yummy, minty, chocolaty flavor of Andes Mints!
 What better way to boost your fat intake than these tasty treats?

 Keto Dessert Recipe #7: Keto Muddy Buddies